oakmac/re-frame-talk/NOTES.md

 ### Downsides
 - need to learn re-frame vocabulary / concepts
 - subscriptions can get complex
-- app-db structure can be hard to change
+- app-db structure can be hard to change once baked in
   - usually requires changing both Event Handlers and Subscriptions when app-db structure changes
-  - tip: think about the best structure for your data up front -
+  - tip: think about the best structure for your data up front
+- hard to go back to JavaScript once you learn CLJS 😂

 ### Tips / Advice
 - components should always be dead simple
   - do not do any data manipulation in a component
   - Subscriptions should contain that logic
 - namespace your events
-  - [:accounts-page/init]
+  - `[:accounts-page/init]`
-  - [:header/select-tab "HOMEPAGE"]
+  - `[:header/select-tab "HOMEPAGE"]`
   - etc
 - use consistent namespace organization
   - either separate Subscription, Events, Components